araobp/ultrasonic-communication/README.md

 ![upchirp_downchirp](./doc/Simulation_upchirp_downchirp.jpg)

+### The second chirp compression experiment on STM32L4 DSP (June 10, 2018)

-But the technique above resulted in bad compression in a real experiment on STM32L4 w/ MEMS mic.
+The technique of chirp compression in time domain resulted in bad compression in a real experiment on STM32L4 w/ MEMS mic.

 On the contrary, an experiment of FFT [upchirp * upchirp] on STM32L4 w/ MEMS mic showed a very good result: